mjskay/ggdist/README.md

 ![Preview of ggdist plots](man/figures/preview.png)

-`ggdist` is an R package that provides a flexible set of `ggplot2` geoms and stats designed especially for visualizing distributions and uncertainty.
-It is designed for both frequentist and Bayesian uncertainty visualization, taking the view that uncertainty visualization can be unified through the perspective of distribution
-visualization: for frequentist models, one visualizes confidence distributions or bootstrap distributions (see `vignette("freq-uncertainty-vis")`); for Bayesian models, one visualizes probability distributions (see `vignette("tidybayes", package = "tidybayes")`).
+[ggdist](http://mjskay.github.io/ggdist/) is an R package that provides a flexible set of `ggplot2` geoms and stats designed especially for visualizing distributions and uncertainty.
+It is designed for both frequentist and Bayesian uncertainty visualization, taking the view that uncertainty visualization can be unified through the perspective of distribution visualization: for frequentist models, one visualizes confidence distributions or bootstrap distributions (see `vignette("freq-uncertainty-vis")`); for Bayesian models, one visualizes probability distributions (see the [tidybayes](http://mjskay.github.io/tidybayes/) package, which builds on top of `ggdist`).

 The `geom_slabinterval()` / `stat_slabinterval()` /
 `stat_dist_slabinterval()` family (see `vignette("slabinterval")`)